nwolverson/vscode-ide-purescript/README.md

 * `F8` cycles through errors.
 * `CTRL + .` or `CMD + .` shows suggested fixes.
 The compiler sometimes provides these suggestions.

+We will suggest you to add keyboard bindings for commands that you use frequently, which you can do through the menu item `File > Properties > Keyboard Shortcuts`.

 ## Autocomplete